 - Cover with a lid or foil.
 Cover with lid (or aluminum foil if lid won’t fit).

 - Cook in the crockpot.
 Cook on low for 4 to 5 hours, basting twice during the last hour.

 TIP: If the ham you buy is too large for your slow cooker, don’t worry.
 I used a 10-pound ham and it was too big for the lid of my slow cooker to fit.
 Just place 3 pieces of heavy-duty aluminum foil over the top of the ham, covering tightly.
 You basically are steaming it with a tight seal.

 Favorite Sides for Serving

 There are so many delicious side dishes to serve with this recipe.
 Below are some of our favorites!

-- Veggies: All types of roasted vegetables, like mixed veggies, carrots, broccoli, and brussels sprouts.
+- Veggies: All types of roasted vegetables, including Brussels sprouts with bacon or this blend of oven roasted vegetables, carrots, broccoli, and brussels sprouts.

 - Classic holiday sides: Cranberry sauce, corn casserole, and mac and cheese.

 - Rolls or bread: Homemade recipes like lion house rolls, potato rolls, french bread, and sweet cornbread.